reidmorrison/semantic_logger/docs/api.md

 ### Changing the global default log level

-By default Semantic Logger will only log `:info` and above, to log everything to the log file set the global default log level to `:trace`:
+By default Semantic Logger will only log `:info` and above.
+To log everything to the log file set the global default log level to `:trace`:

 ~~~ruby